jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/PMU/Deepsleep_wakeup_exti/readme.txt

 OF SUCH DAMAGE.
 */

   This example is based on the GD32C103V-EVAL-V1.0 board, it shows pmu how to enter deepsleep mode and wakeup it.

-  Connect the CK_OUT0 pin (PA8) to an oscilloscope to monitor the CK_SYS frequency.

-  Step 1: When the board is start up, LEDs spark quickly and the oscilloscope shows that the frequency of CK_SYS is 120M Hz.

-  Step 2: Press wakeup key to enter deepsleep mode.
-LEDs stop flashing and there is no waveform on the oscilloscope.

-  Step 3: Press tamper key to generate an exti interrupt, mcu will be wakeuped from deepsleep mode.
-LEDs spark again, but the LEDs spark slowly, because IRC8M is the system clock source at this moment.
-The oscilloscope shows that the frequency of CK_SYS is 8M Hz.
+Press wakeup key to enter deepsleep mode, led stop flashing.
+When you press tamper key to generate an exti interrupt, mcu will be wakeuped from deepsleep mode, led sparks again.
+But the led sparks slower, because at this time IRC8M is the system clock.

-  Step 4: Press user key to reinitialize the system clock.
-LEDs will spark quickly and the oscilloscope shows that the frequency of CK_SYS is 120M Hz.